brentathomas/automatic-data-download/README.md

 In src/main/scripts, modify 'download.properties' as appropriate.
 The defaults mostly work, but you must add an access token value.

+The bearer token can be retrieved after login on the Automatic dashboard.
+* Login to Automatic dashboard at https://dashboard.automatic.com/
+* Open Chrome Developer Tools.
+* Go to Application tab.
+* Under Local Storage, you'll find a value for accessToken.
+* Copy and paste that value in the download.properties file under auth.bearer.token value.

+Alternatively, from the dashboard page, execute this in the url box.
+When you paste it, it may drop the javascript prefix, so you'll need to add it back manually.
+* javascript:alert(localStorage.getItem('accessToken'));

 ## Run